Lori Nelson

 Dixie Kay Nelson (August 15, 1933 – August 23, 2020), known professionally as Lori Nelson, was an American actress and model mostly active in the 1950s and early 1960s.
 She had roles in the TV series How to Marry a Millionaire and the films Revenge of the Creature, All I Desire, and I Died a Thousand Times.

 Early life

-Born Dixie Kay Nelson in Santa Fe, New Mexico, Nelson was the daughter of Mr. and Mrs. R. A. Nelson.
+Born Dixie Kay Nelson in Santa Fe, New Mexico, Nelson was the only child of Mr. and Mrs. R. A. Nelson.
 Her father was superintendent of the American Metal Mine Company in Tererro, New Mexico.
 She was the great-grandniece of John J. Pershing.
 She began her career at the age of two, appearing in local theater productions.
 When she was four years old, her family moved to Encino, California.
 At the age of five, she won the title of "Little Miss America".
 During her childhood, she toured veterans' hospitals entertaining patients, acted in productions of little theaters, and modeled for photographers.

 At age seven, Nelson contracted rheumatic fever which left her bedridden for four years.
 After she recovered, she returned to pageants and won the title of Miss Encino at age 17.
 After graduating from Canoga Park High School, Nelson worked as a model.